The Best Lower Thames Crossing for Locals?

 - It would by-pass the hot spots of congestion with a long tunnel.

-- It would complete the M25 as a motorway orbital, bypassing the current A282 crossings (ie the current bridge and tunnels).
+- It would complete the M25 as an orbital motorway, bypassing the current A282 crossings (ie the current m25 bottle neck).

 And that’s the tip of the iceberg.
 See the information provided in the chart below, which has been extracted from the 2016 Highways England Consultation Pack.
-Found here > Highways Consultation 2016
+Some boxes have been completed with our best ‘educated calculations’ based on evidence Found here > Highways Consultation 2016

 Why haven’t I heard about this before?

 Option A14 was one of many that Highways England came up with, but it was well buried and hidden by the time the last consultation happened.
-It was possible to comment about Option A14 in the last consultation, but of course first you had to know it exists.
-Sadly many didn’t and still don’t know that this preferable option is out there.
+It was possible to comment about Option A14 in the 2016 consultation, but of course first you had to know it existed to comment.

 For some more in depth info about Option A14 please click through to – https://www.thamescrossingactiongroup.com/option-a-route-14-merits/